47ng/actions-clever-cloud/README.md

 variable, which would be injected to your application.
 This is unfortunately not a bug, but a feature of Actions, according to GitHub.

+> Read more about this issue on my [blog](https://francoisbest.com/posts) post: [The Security of GitHub Actions](https://francoisbest.com/posts/2020/the-security-of-github-actions).

 Therefore, to make sure you will only set your own environment variables, you can set a safelist of comma-separated names.
 Only those will make it to your app.